EducationalTestingService/rsmtool/doc/automated_configuration.rst

 .. note:: Although we use ``rsmtool`` in the example above, the same instructions apply to all 5 tools; simply replace ``rsmtool`` with ``rsmeval``, ``rsmcompare``, etc.

 There are some configuration options that can accept multiple inputs.
-For example, the ``experiment_dirs`` option for ``rsmsummrize`` takes a list of ``rsmtool`` experiment directories for a summary report.
+For example, the ``experiment_dirs`` option for ``rsmsummarize`` takes a list of ``rsmtool`` experiment directories for a summary report.
 These options are handled differently in interactive mode.
-To illusrate this, let's generate a configuration file for ``rsmsummrize`` by using the following command:
+To illustrate this, let's generate a configuration file for ``rsmsummarize`` by using the following command:

 .. code-block:: bash